 ‘New horrors! mad science spawns evil fiends!’

-Fiend Without a Face is a 1958 British science fiction horror feature film directed by Arthur Crabtree (Horrors of the Black Museum) and produced by John Croydon (The Projected Man; First Man Into Space; Grip of the Strangler).
+Fiend Without a Face is a 1958 British science fiction horror film directed by Arthur Crabtree (Horrors of the Black Museum) and produced by John Croydon (The Projected Man; First Man Into Space; Grip of the Strangler).

 The film’s screenplay by Herbert J. Leder (director of It! and The Frozen Dead) was based upon Amelia Reynolds Long’s 1930 short story entitled “The Thought Monster”, originally published in Weird Tales magazine.